jag3773/FreeNAS-Change-Logging/README.md

 NOTE: The script will create the logging directory you pass to it if it does not exist already.

+Also, the script may take a while to run if you are booting off of a slow device (some USB thumb drives are pretty slow).

 To revert back to the factory default (/var/log), run:

     ./FreeNAS-Change-Logging.sh -r